-This Plan was developed from in 2019 and updated in 2020, 2021, and 2022.
-It complies fully with applicable sections of SB 901.
-Table I-1 indicates applicable SB 901 requirements and the corresponding section of this Plan that addresses each requirement.
+This Plan was developed from in 2019 and updated in 2020, 2021, and 2022 prior to this 2023 comprehensive revision.
+This updated Plan complies fully with applicable sections of California PUC Section 8387, including the requirement that each POU comprehensively revise its WMP at least once every three years.
+Table I-1 indicates applicable requirements and the corresponding Section of this Plan that addresses each applicable Section 8387 requirement.